 The simplicity rank of a set of conservation laws is given by the number of independent laws.
 (Independence in the sense of linear algebra.)
 Therefore the more nonredundant laws are introduced by a theory, the higher its simplicity rank.
-Each law rules out some reactions, so maximizing the number of laws given the observed reactions is equivalent to ruling out as many unobserved reactions as possible.
+Each law rules out some reactions, so maximizing the number of independent laws given the observed reactions is equivalent to ruling out as many unobserved reactions as possible.

 The following theorem shows the connection between the mind-change complexity of an inductive problem and the simplicity ranking as defined.

 Theorem.
 Let H be a set of empirical hypotheses.
 Then there is a method that reliably identifies a correct hypothesis from H in the limit with at most n mind changes if and only if the elimination procedure defined above terminates with an empty set of hypotheses after n stages.

 Thus for an inductive problem to be solvable with at most n mind changes, the maximum simplicity rank of any possible hypothesis is n.
 In the Riddle of Induction, the maximum simplicity rank is 1, and therefore this problem can be solved with at most 1 mind change.
 The next result provides an Ockham theorem connecting simplicity and mind change performance.

 Ockham Theorem.
 Let H be a set of empirical hypotheses with optimal mind change bound n.
 Then an inductive method is mind change optimal if and only if it satisfies the following conditions.